forgi86/sysid-transformers/README.md

 python train_onestep_wh.py --out-file ckpt_onestep_wh_large --seq-len 1024  --n-layer 12 --n-head 12 --n-embd 768 --batch-size 20
 ```

-Trained weights of all the Transformers discussed in the example reported in the paper are available as assets in the [v0.3 Release](https://github.com/forgi86/sysid-transformers/releases/tag/v0.3).
+Trained weights of all the Transformers discussed in the example section of the paper are available as assets in the [v0.3 Release](https://github.com/forgi86/sysid-transformers/releases/tag/v0.3).

 Jupyter notebooks that load the trained model and make predictions/simulations on new data are also available in the repo, e.g. [test_onestep_lin.ipynb](test_onestep_lin.ipynb) for one-step prediction on the LTI class.